Henry Garde: Biography

-Garde was born in Cloyne, County Cork, the son of Thomas William Garde who was the Church of England Rector in Cloyne, and his wife Sophia (née Colles).
-He was educated at Middleton College and then attended Queen's University, Belfast where he studied medicine and became a Licentiate of the Apothecaries' Hall of Ireland.
+Garde was born in Cloyne, County Cork, the son of Thomas William Garde, who was the Church of England Rector in Cloyne, and his wife Sophia (née Colles).
+He was educated at Midleton College and then attended Queen's University, Belfast where he studied medicine and became a Licentiate of the Apothecaries' Hall of Ireland.
 In 1886, he qualified as a Fellow of the Royal College of Surgeons of Edinburgh gaining the gold medal for merit, achieving the highest pass in the examination.

 After having been a ship's doctor for some time, he arrived in Maryborough, Queensland around 1879 and set up a private practice.
 In 1884 he was appointed the resident surgeon at the Maryborough General Hospital, remaining there until 1902.
 In 1911 he was once again appointed as the resident surgeon at the Maryborough General Hospital but took a leave of absence at the outbreak of World War I and joined the army.
 He was sent to Egypt with the rank of major and also served on hospital ships at Gallipoli.
 He returned to Maryborough in 1916 and resumed his post at the hospital before again resigning to once more go into private practice in 1918.
 He remained in the practice until ill-health forced his retirement from active work a few months before his death.

 On 10 June 1886 Garde married Ada Beatrice Hall (died 1945) in Maryborough and together had a son and four daughters.
 He died in Maryborough in August 1932 with his funeral proceeding from his residence in John Street to the Maryborough Cemetery.